Aishwarya26953/Aishwarya26953/README.md

 <br/>

-An AI-based workforce analytics system developed as a full-stack application.
+A full-stack AI-based workforce analytics application developed to explore how software systems can support employee data analysis and data-driven workforce insights.

 | Category | Details |
 |:---|:---|